kestred/philomath/docs/contexts.md

 extended or dynamic context table.
 The size of a context may need to be specified in the BSS/DATA of the library.

-**Problem:** Optimizing "leaf" function calls
+**Problem:** Optimizing "leaf" procedure calls

-> If a function does not use any contexts and does not make any function calls, it would be possible to elide storing the context argument in a register or on the stack.
-If the functional call semantics has the context table in a known location, then that register or stack location does not need to be set.
+> If a procedure does not use any contexts and does not make any procedure calls, it would be possible to elide storing the context argument in a register or on the stack.
+If the procedureal call semantics has the context table in a known location, then that register or stack location does not need to be set.
 (You could potentially use that location for something else, but for shared objects / dynamically loaded code I'd avoid it because it complicates the ABI).